Naz Shahrokh

-Naz Shahrokh (born 1969) is an Iranian-born visual artist and educator.
-She is a conceptual artist and has worked in many mediums, including Persian miniature painting, sculpture, site-specific installation, land art, and video art.
-Shahrokh lives in Abu Dhabi, and has previously lived in Paris, Los Angeles, and Brooklyn.
+Naz Shahrokh (born 1969) is an Iranian-born visual artist and educator whose multidisciplinary, conceptual practice spans miniature painting, sculptural assemblage, site-specific installation, land art, and video art.
+She lives and works in Abu Dhabi, and has previously lived in Paris, Los Angeles, Cairo, and Brooklyn.

 Early life and education

-Naz Shahrokh was born in 1969 in Tehran, Pahlavi Iran.
-She is the great granddaughter of Iranian politician and elected Zoroastrian representative, Keikhosrow Shahrokh.
-Naz grew up with a great respect for her Zoroastrian faith and for its associated traditions.
-She had a well-travelled childhood: 'I was born in Iran,' explains Shahrokh, 'but I left when I was four and moved to Paris.
-At age 11, I moved to Los Angeles, and at age 20 I moved to Brooklyn, New York.'
-She speaks Persian, French, and English.
+Shahrokh was born in 1969 in Tehran, Iran, the great-granddaughter of Iranian politician and elected Zoroastrian representative Keikhosrow Shahrokh.
+She has described a well-traveled childhood, moving from Iran to Paris at age four, to Los Angeles at eleven, and to Brooklyn, New York, at twenty.
+She speaks Persian, French, and English, and has spoken of growing up with a deep connection to her Zoroastrian faith and its traditions.

-Shahrokh received a BFA degree (1993) and MFA degree (1997) in painting; followed by receiving a MS degree (1997) in art history, all of which were from Pratt Institute.
+She earned a BFA in Painting (1993), an MFA in Painting (1997), and an MS in Art History (1997), all from Pratt Institute, Brooklyn.

 Teaching

-She taught fine art and art history at Pratt Institute, from 1998 to 2004.
-Shahrokh moved to Egypt in 2004, where she taught at the American University in Cairo until 2006.

-Since 2006, she has served as an assistant professor of art and design at the College of Arts and Sciences at Zayed University in Abu Dhabi, UAE.
+Shahrokh taught fine art and art history at Pratt Institute from 1998 to 2008, and in the Performing and Visual Arts department at the American University in Cairo, Egypt, from 2004 to 2006.
+Since 2008, she has taught at the College of Arts and Creative Enterprises, Zayed University, Abu Dhabi.